 Drawing a Second Network

 For the second network, let’s add 11 points by clicking the Add Point button 11 times.
 Make sure you check the Points Table and see if there are additional 11 rows (22 rows total).
+Then, we adjust the focus of the plotting window by setting:

 Set the layout of the points as:

-1. Layout Type: Random
+Layout Type: Fruchterman-Reingold

-2. Point Distance: 8
+Point Distance: 10

 Then, click the Auto-layout Points and Apply Gradient buttons.